 Our Club meets every Friday at 12.40 pm at the Novotel, Fishergate, York.
 Lunch is normally followed by a guest speaker.
 The meeting finishes promptly at 2.00 pm.

-We currently have over 90 members, male and female, and are a friendly, welcoming Club, with a range of events for Fellowship as well as our weekly lunch meetings.
+We currently have over 80 members, male and female, and are a friendly, welcoming Club, with a range of events for Fellowship as well as our weekly lunch meetings that most members attend, though for some members this is not practical due to their work commitments.

-We are very active in the York community, and along with many other community and fundraising activities we are the organisers of the annual York Rotary Dragon Boat Challenge on the River Ouse, which have raised over £1million for charity since they were started in 2003.
+We are very active in the York community, and along with many other community and fundraising activities we are the organisers of the annual York Rotary Dragon Boat Challenge on the River Ouse, which have raised over £1.1million for local charities since they were started in 2003.

 The Rotary Club of York was inaugurated in 1921.
 And we're already looking forward to the celebration of our centenary year, 2021!